-Keto Basics – If you follow the ebb and flow of the dietary industry, then you have probably heard of the term “ketosis,” “ketones,” or “the ketogenic diet.”
-You generally hear reference to them when we talk about low-carb, higher-fat diets.
-In a society where low-fat/no-fat is pretty much the accepted standard, this whole low-carb/high-fat concept can seem a little… out there.
-Especially when there is so much confusion about what ketones are and what they do.
-THEN, I start talking about the possibility of supplementing with ketones – and people get even more confused.
-So let’s unpack all of this, learn a little more about ketones, and why taking a supplement might actually be a good thing.
+If you follow the ebb and flow of the dietary industry, then you have probably heard of the term “ketosis,” “ketones,” or “the ketogenic diet.”
+You generally hear references to them when we talk about low-carb, higher-fat diets.
+In a society where low-fat/no-fat is pretty much accepted as the standard, this whole low-carb/high-fat concept can seem a little… out there.
+Especially, when there is so much confusion about what ketones are and what they do.
+When I start talking about the possibility of supplementing with ketones people get even more confused.
+So, let’s unpack all of this, learn a little more about ketones, and why taking a supplement might actually be a good thing.

 Let’s start with the Keto basics.